Celestin-17/IMSystem/README.md

 • Secured backend  (only parameterized queries executed from a separate DBHandler Class)

-• Password Recovery  (new password is generated and sent to the accoount's email address)
+• Password Recovery  (email address and date of birth are being requested, afterwards a new password is generated and sent to the accoount's email address)

 • Dedicated pages for creating, managing, and updating products, sales, employees, suppliers, and product categories